bcgov/design-system/components/date_input/README.md

 > > "Edit text"

 ### Colour Contrast
-* Contrast ratios are at least 7:1 for text and input fields
-* Increased input field border width
+* Input field border width has been increased for improved visibility

-### Keyboard Navigation
-* No auto advancing to next input field

 ### Learn More
 * Accessibility Contacts in Government